box/box-developer-changelog/content/2018/09-27-new-box-open-with-sidebar-ui-element.md

   - api
 is_impactful: false
 is_new_feature: false
 ---

+# New Box Open With Sidebar UI Element

 We have released an open beta version of a new Box UI Element, the 'Open With' element.
 'Open With' will allow developers to embed a menu to open content